Facts

 Early Physical and Sensory Milestones

-Physical movement starts slowly, with puppies crawling and attempting to support their weight.
-Sensory development is gradual, with eyes opening around 10-14 days, and hearing beginning to function around 12-14 days.
-These early developments are critical for their interaction with the world.
+Physical activity begins gradually, with puppies crawling and trying to bear their weight.
+The development of senses is slow and the eyes open at about 10-14 days, whereas hearing starts to work at 12-14 days.
+These initial interactions are very important in their interaction with the world.

 Building Confidence Through Interaction

-Interaction with littermates and gentle human handling contributes significantly to early socialization.
-This foundational period is essential for building confidence, sensory awareness, and developmental readiness.
-Understanding the role of maternal care helps owners better support their puppy during these vulnerable weeks.
-For more insights into puppy development, visit puppy development stages and discover more dog facts.
+Early socialization is facilitated by contact with littermates and by gentle handling by humans.
+This early stage is crucial in the development of confidence, sensory awareness and developmental preparedness.
+Knowing the importance of maternal care will enable the owners to take better care of their puppy during these vulnerable weeks.
+To learn more about puppy development, check puppy development stages and learn more about dogs.

 When Do Puppies Open Their Eyes?
 A Detailed Timeline